 And While Its Mosques are Stunning

 During my time in Azerbaijan, I got to visit seven different mosques.
-Some were brand new, some were quiet places for locals, and some were mosques attached to ancient pilgrimage sites, but each one was beautiful in its own way.
+Some were brand new, some were quiet places for locals, and some were mosques attached to ancient pilgrimage sites, but each of the mosques was beautiful in its own way.
 If you’ve never visited a mosque, I can’t recommend it highly enough.
 It’s a great way to see how western media and politics have twisted what Islam is really about.
 And beyond getting to see what Islam looks like in practice, I love getting to see Islamic artwork and design up close and personal.

 …and the Pilgrimage Sites are Everywhere…